 Safety equipment: How safe is the Kia XCeed?

-That’s not to say the standard XCeed goes without.
-The 2 trim level has features like the Forward Collision-Avoidance Assist (City), which uses a camera and sensors to detect an impending low-speed collision with another car and alert the driver.
+That’s not to say the standard car goes without.
+The Kia XCeed 2 has features like the Forward Collision-Avoidance Assist (City), which uses a camera and sensors to detect an impending low-speed collision with another car and alert the driver.
 If you don’t respond, it can apply the brakes to mitigate the impact.
-As standard, this doesn’t look out for cyclists and pedestrians, although this can be activated as an option when new (although it’s standard on First Edition and manual 3 trim levels).
+As standard, this doesn’t look out for cyclists and pedestrians, although this can be activated as an option when new (although it’s standard on the XCeed First Edition and manual 3 trim levels).

 It also gets Hill-start Assist Control - which will prevent you from clumsily rolling backwards during a hill start - and a Driver Attention Warning which will tell you off if you’re showing signs of drowsiness or inattentiveness.
 Lane Keep Assist will nudge you back into your lane if you stray, while Lane Following Assist - standard on automatic First Edition models only - can use vehicles ahead to control acceleration, braking and steering when you’re in stop/start traffic.

 If a crash can’t be avoided, you’ll find plenty of airbags to keep you safe, while Isofix points on the outer rear seats will keep your young ones secured in place.

 The Kia XCeed hasn’t been crash tested by Euro NCAP, however the standard Ceed’s five-star rating applies here.
 That means it’s a very safe car to travel in.

 MPG and fuel costs: What does a Kia XCeed cost to run?

 "As is usually the case, the diesel Kia XCeed models are the most frugal.
 The lower-powered 116PS 1.6-litre diesel officially returns 52.3mpg, while the 136PS model is slightly more efficient, returning 53.3mpg in official WLTP fuel economy tests."